 Scroll horizontally to view the whole table

 The Board of Directors is responsible for making decisions on important management matters and overseeing business execution.
 In principle, the Board meets monthly.
-As of April 20, 2020, there are eight directors, including two external directors.
+As of March 30, 2022, there are eight directors, including three external directors.
 The Nomination Committee and Compensation Committee, for which the majority of members are external directors, have been created as voluntary advisory bodies for the Board of Directors.
-The Risk Management & Compliance Committee, also a voluntary advisory body, has been established immediately under the Board of Directors.
+The Risk Management & Compliance Committee and Sustainability Committee also a voluntary advisory body, has been established immediately under the Board of Directors.

 As a general rule, the Audit & Supervisory Board of the Company meets monthly.
 As of March 30, 2022, there are four Audit & Supervisory Board members, of whom two are External Audit & Supervisory Board members.
 Audit & Supervisory Board members perform audits based on the auditing policies and audit plan adopted by the Audit & Supervisory Board.
 Audit & Supervisory Board members attend Board of Directorsʼ meetings and other important meetings, and investigate the status of business operations and assets to confirm the status of business execution by directors.